-To be worn to special chapel services when not in "Blues and Grays", off campus academic trips, and when otherwise announced.
+To be worn to chapel services when not in "Blues and Grays", during the academic day when there is chapel, off campus academic trips, and when otherwise announced.

-- Sport coat or blazer (This is an additional blazer without the School crest) - Suitable slacks, worn with belt - Work pants, cargo pants, sweat pants or baggy trousers are not permitted. - Bermuda length shorts are permitted in the months of September and May. - Shorts are not "cutoffs", work shorts, cargo shorts, dungaree shorts, painter's shorts or baggy shorts. - Pants/slacks/shorts are worn at the waist - Dress shirt (shirts may be any color, long or short sleeves.) shirt tails tucked in - Tie (ties may be any color or design, including bow ties) - Leather dress shoes - Athletic shoes, slippers and sandals are not permitted - Boots are permitted when the weather dictates - No hooded sweatshirts
+- Sport coat or blazer - Suitable slacks, worn with belt - Work pants, cargo pants, denim jeans, athletic pants, sweat pants, or baggy trousers are not permitted. - Bermuda length shorts are permitted in the months of September and May. - "Cutoffs" shorts, work shorts, cargo shorts, denim shorts, painter's shorts, athletic shorts, or baggy shorts are not permitted. - Pants and shorts are worn at the waist and with a belt. - Dress shirt (shirts may be of any color with long or short sleeves) with shirt tails tucked in - Necktie (regular or bow) - Leather shoes

+- Athletic shoes,\ slippers, and sandals are not permitted - Boots are permitted when the weather dictates - Hooded sweatshirts are not permitted.